-Folate deficiency anaemia is a type of anaemia caused by not having enough folate in your body.
-Anaemia is a condition in which blood can’t carry enough oxygen to fully meet the needs of your body.
+Folate deficiency anaemia is a type of anaemia that you can get if you don't have enough folate in your body.
+Anaemia is a condition in which your blood can’t carry enough oxygen to meet the needs of your body.

-Folate is a B vitamin.
-You need folate for many important processes inside your body, including making red blood cells.
+Folate is a B vitamin (B9) and you need it for many important processes inside your body.
+For example, folate works closely with another B vitamin, vitamin B12, to help make DNA.
+DNA is the genetic material found in all human cells.
+Folate is also involved in making red blood cells.
 If you don’t have enough folate, your body won't make as many red blood cells as normal.
-They will also be abnormally large and won't last as long as they should.
+They will also be abnormally large and won't last as long as they should do.

 If you don't have enough red blood cells, your tissues and organs may not get enough oxygen.
 This leads to the symptoms of anaemia.

 Common symptoms of all types of anaemia include:

 If you have folate deficiency anaemia, you may also develop symptoms, such as: